patxoca/arv.autotest/README.rst

                 (not path) matches any regex the events related to that file are ignored.

+:throttling: See below.

+:peprocessor: A list of directives.
+See below.

 Watch options:

 :path: string, required.
 Path of the directory.